Dual Pruning and Sorting-Free Overestimation for Average-Utility Sequential Pattern Mining: Experiments

 \subsection{Speed Efficiency Analysis}

 Fig. \ref{fig: 06} is the variation in the runtime of the proposed algorithm with different values of parameter $\xi$ on each dataset.
 The overall runtime comprises the file access time and execution time of the algorithm.
 The minimum acceptable average utility increases with higher $\xi$ values.
 Consequently, fewer generated sequences meet the threshold, resulting in reduced overall execution times.
 Comparative results shown in Ref.\ cite{Ref46} demonstrate the superiority of HUSP-SP over state-of-the-art algorithms such as HUSP-ULL, ProUM, and USpan.
-Our study further shows that the proposed HAUSP-PG, inspired by the algorithm HUSP-SP, also employs the pattern-growth method to design pruning strategies.
+Inspired by the algorithm HUSP-SP, our proposed HAUSP-PG, also employs the pattern-growth method to design pruning strategies.
 However, it is important to note that the average utility does not monotonically increase with pattern expansion.
 Utilizing this characteristic, we have adjusted the pruning strategy, resulting in a more efficient performance from HAUSP-PG.
-Indeed, the minimum acceptable average utility will increase progressively in HAUSPM owing to lengthening pattern sizes.
+Indeed, the minimum acceptable total utility will increase progressively in HAUSPM owing to lengthening pattern sizes.

-In Fig. \ref{fig: 06}(a), the runtime of HUSP-SP even exceeds that of SimEHAUSM and HAUSP-PG.
+In Fig. \ref{fig: 06}(a), the runtime of HAUSP-PG even exceeds that of SimEHAUSM and HUSP-SP.
 The core reason lies in the approximately uniform distribution of the SIGN dataset: both the pruning strategies and upper-bound estimation models of HUSP-SP are designed for HAUSPM tasks.
 However, in a uniform distribution where utility values are concentrated and without significant long tails, its optimization logic fails to take effect, and even slows down performance due to redundant computations.
 As shown in Fig. \ref{fig: 06}(b), although HAUSP-PG, inspired by HUSP-SP, demonstrates improved advantages in datasets with long-tailed characteristics, in large-sample or highly unbalanced distribution scenarios, the added base overhead for adapting to long tails offsets part of the performance gains, as shown in Fig. \ref{fig: 06}(f), narrowing the efficiency improvement margin.
 Moreover, even when accounting for differences in tasks, the proposed algorithm does not require more runtime than SimEHAUSM on the experimental datasets.